ignatenkobrain/sphinxcontrib-issuetracker/doc/index.rst

 sphinxcontrib.issuetracker -- Reference issues in issue trackers
 ================================================================

-A Sphinx_ extension to to reference issues in an issue tracker.
+A Sphinx_ extension to reference issues in an issue tracker.

 The extension is available under the terms of the BSD license, see :doc:`license` for more information.